Skip to main content

 Master Skills.
 Make Your Mark.

-This degree will give students the necessary tools to communicate visually effectively.
-Students will gain a deeper understanding of art by being exposed to various art styles, concepts, and ways of thinking.
-Through this process, students will develop their artistic voice and taste.
-Under the supervision of the faculty at BYUI, students will develop a professional portfolio to represent them and their work in the professional world.
+This degree will give you the tools to effectively communicate with art.
+You will gain a deeper understanding of art by being exposed to various styles, concepts, and ways of thinking.
+Through this process, you will develop an artistic voice and taste.

 "I came to BYUI because my art teacher in high school said, 'Find a professor who paints how you want to paint because they will teach you to paint the way they do.'
 This may seem like common sense, but it has changed my life...
 I came to BYUI and found what I was looking for.
 The professors here did beautiful work...
 Please never change...
 I have learned from many other wonderful professors.
 They all have taught me valuable lessons that have enabled me to succeed...
 I have been set up for success...
 Thank you everyone for the wonderful education I received.
 I will forever have fond memories of BYUI and my time spent in the Spori."